Nuveen Quality Municipal Income Fund (NAD) – Don’t Believe the Hype: Check The Facts

-Nuveen Quality Municipal Income Fund (NYSE: NAD) is -3.22% lower on its value in year-to-date trading and has touched a low of $10.55 and a high of $13.53 in the current 52-week trading range.
+Nuveen Quality Municipal Income Fund (NYSE: NAD) is -2.71% lower on its value in year-to-date trading and has touched a low of $10.55 and a high of $13.37 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NAD stock was last observed hovering at around $11.31 in the last trading session, with the day’s gains setting it 0.11%.
+The NAD stock was last observed hovering at around $11.51 in the last trading session, with the day’s loss setting it -0.03%.

 Sponsored

-The stock witnessed a 1.96% loss in the last 1 month and extending the period to 3 months gives it a 0.18%, and is 1.51% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.85% over the week and 0.84% over the month.
+The stock witnessed a 2.59% gain in the last 1 month and extending the period to 3 months gives it a -1.03%, and is 0.53% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.01% over the week and 0.88% over the month.

 Nuveen Quality Municipal Income Fund (NAD) Analyst Forecasts